RSV Nuyina: RSV Nuyina's Ship's Bell

 The bell for the Bridge of RSV Nuyina was presented by the President of the ANARE Club at the ship’s official launch on 18 December 2021.
 It was manufactured in Maryborough, Queensland, by Olds Engineering, from AS1567 - C92610 commonly referred to as G1 or ‘Admiralty gunmetal’, 88% copper, 10% tin, 2% zinc, supplied by Hayes Metals of New Zealand & Australia.

 The bell was engraved in Bendigo, Victoria, by National Engraving.
 The bell’s lanyard was made by Dr Barbara Frankel from Tasmania.
 The whole project, from metal, manufacture, engraving and knotting, was donated by those involved, as a gift to the Australian Antarctic Division for RSV Nuyina.

 Naming

 On 29 September 2017, the name Nuyina (pronounced "noy-yee-nah") was announced by the Minister for the Environment, Josh Frydenberg.
 The name is the word in the palawa kani language of Aboriginal Tasmanians for the southern lights.
-The name was suggested by school students in a competition, and is jointly attributed to students from St Virgil's College, Hobart and Secret Harbour Primary School, Perth.
+The name was suggested by school students in the 'Name our Icebreaker' competition, and is jointly attributed to students from St Virgil's College, Hobart and Secret Harbour Primary School, Perth.
+On 22 November 2017, 6 students from each school flew to Wilkins Aerodrome in Antarctica and spent three hours on the ice meeting scientists and expeditioners.

 The name Nuyina evokes the names of previous ships involved in Australian Antarctic research and investigation: